Swim back to Cuba Swim Home Blue Water News Facebook! Contact Us Payment Center Waivers

 OBTAINING A VISA AND OTHER LEGAL CONSIDERATIONS: US citizens traveling to Cuba must obtain a Visa and fall into one of the 12 categories of legal travel to Cuba established by OFAC (Office of Foreign Assets Control, Department of Treasury).
 The 12 categories of permitted travel to Cuba may be reviewed here: Travel to Cuba.
 Our program falls into the category of Educational-People to People which requires that we follow a detailed educational itinerary provided by a Cuban based outfitter as described here: Itinerary.
 Once airfare is ticketed we will send you details on how to obtain a visa which costs $85.
 When obtaining a Visa at Visa for Cuba you will be asked to select: one of the 12 categories (select Educational-People to People); Flight Date, Record Locator, and Cuba Province, select Havana.

-June 2017 OFACUpdate.
-A pertinent change that the current administration plans to enforce is to eliminate individual people to people travel to Cuba.
-In other words, those individuals who would like to plan a trip to Cuba, even one in which an educational itinerary is followed, can no longer do so or at least when the new regulations go into affect.
+A pertinent change that the current administration has enforced is eliminating individual people to people travel to Cuba.
+In other words, those individuals who would like to plan a trip to Cuba, even one in which an educational itinerary is followed, can no longer do so as of November 9th, 2017.
 The Department of Treasury states "The President instructed Treasury to issue regulations that will end individual people-to-people travel.
-The announced changes do not take effect until the new regulations are issued and updated on the Department of Treasury OFAC website.

 You may also review the US Department of State's Cuba Page for the most current information on travel to Cuba.